 Alternate interior angles

-Alternate interior angles are alternate angles located in the internal part between parallel lines, and are not on the same side of the transversal and not on the same level (floor) relative to the line.
+Alternate interior angles are alternate angles located in the internal area between parallel lines.
+They are not on the same side of the transversal nor are they on the same level (floor) relative to the line.

 Diagram showing corresponding interior angles in geometry with marked arcs in blue and connecting lines, featuring a quadrilateral structure and labeled by Tutorela.